Linfeng-Tang/PIAFusion/README.md

 #### Acknowledgement
 Our Multi-Spectral Road Scenarios (**MSRS**) dataset is constructed on the basis of the **[MFNet](https://github.com/haqishen/MFNet-pytorch)** dataset[1].

 [1] Ha, Q., Watanabe, K., Karasawa, T., Ushiku, Y., Harada, T., 2017.
-Mfnet: Towards real-time semantic segmentation for autonomous vehicles with multi-spectral scenes, in: Proceedings of the IEEE
-International Conference on Intelligent Robots and Systems, pp.
+Mfnet: Towards real-time semantic segmentation for autonomous vehicles with multi-spectral scenes, in: Proceedings of the IEEE International Conference on Intelligent Robots and Systems, pp.5108–5115.
-5108–5115.

 ## If this work is helpful to you, please cite it as：